apache/couchdb/src/docs/rfcs/008-map-indexes.md

 }
 ```

 Each emit would be a new key/value row in the map index.
-Each key row cannot exceed 8KB and and each value row cannot exceed 64KB.
+Each key row cannot exceed 8KB and each value row cannot exceed 64KB.
 If a document is emitted as a value, that document is not allowed to exceeed 64KB.

 ### Key ordering